Central Park Periodontics

 - Diagnosis:

-- Diagnosis of root resorption involves a comprehensive clinical examination, assessment of dental history, and evaluation of dental radiographs or imaging studies.
+- Diagnosis of gingival recession involves a comprehensive dental examination, assessment of medical and dental history, and evaluation of clinical signs and symptoms.

 - Treatment: